-Importance of MAOA
+Importance of MAO-A

 - Serotonin, which is involved in impulse control, affects regulation, appetite, and sleep.

-Because MAOA regulates the level of these “behavioral-hormones,” too little or too much of this enzyme plays a role in a number of psychiatric and neurological disorders like schizophrenia and ADHD.
-In fact, a class of drugs that inhibit this enzyme (MAOA inhibitors) is prescribed to treat depression.
+Because MAO-A regulates the level of these “behavioral hormones,” too little or too much of this enzyme plays a role in several psychiatric and neurological disorders like schizophrenia and ADHD.

-The Types of MAO-A Gene
+Types Of The MAO-A Gene

 Monoamine Oxidase Deficiency